Substance Abuse Certificate Program

 People report that the Certificate has given them the edge in their agency when layoffs occurred, helped them be hired over someone else who had no specialized training in this area, or allowed them to branch out to new clients through their agency or private practice.
 People regularly enroll from out of state.

-CEUs: 0.6 (6 hours) are awarded from the UW-Madison for full participation.
+CEUs: 0.6 (6 hours) per class are awarded from the UW-Madison for full participation.

 Social Workers: The University of Wisconsin-Madison, Professional Development and Applied Studies, (PDAS), (provider number #1042) is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB), (800-225-6880) through the Approved Continuing Education (ACE) program.
 PDAS maintains responsibility for the program.